hackmcgill/hackerAPI/docs/architecture.md

 );
 ```

 To add `Authorization`, you will need to import the `Auth` module file, and then insert into the route definition, just like `Authentication`.
-However, if there are route parameters, you will need to also provide as arguments the functions required to access the given parameters.
+However, if there are route parameters, you will need to also provide as arguments an array which contains the functions required to access the given parameters.
+There must be a one-to-one mapping between route parameters and function inputs.
 An example is below:

 ```javascript
 const Middleware = {